Sexuality in Japan: Decreasing sexual activity

-Sexual desire and sexual activity have been declining in Japan for years, and this is a cause of Japan's decreasing birth rate.
+Sexual desire and sexual activity have been declining in Japan as other developed countries for years, and this is a cause of Japan's decreasing birth rate.
 Because Japan has one of the lowest birth rates in the world and its population is on course to shrink dramatically by the middle of the century, every five years the government carries out a detailed survey of attitudes to sex and marriage.
 The studies and surveys have reported loss of sexual drive across several demographics, from adolescent men and women, to married couples.
 In 2010, the 14th Japanese National Fertility Survey was conducted by the National Institute of Population and Social Security Research.
-Singles between the ages of 18–34 who are not involved in a romantic relationship and do not want one amounted to 28% for men and 23% for women.
+Singles between the ages of 18 and 34 who are not involved in a romantic relationship and do not want one amounted to 28% for men and 23% for women.
 It was also found that 28% of men and 26% of women aged 35–39 had no sexual experience.
 However, the possibility of response bias should be taken into consideration with these figures.

 In 2010, another survey published The Japanese Association for Sex Education Research Journal found that 40.8% (up from 34.6% in 2006) of marriages in Japan could be classified as "sexless", which the Japan Society of Sexual Sciences generally defines as "engaging in sex less than once a month, despite not suffering from any health-related conditions".
 Among the top reasons married couples cite for not having sex, is that after children are in the picture (couples are even discouraged from having intercourse while pregnant), sex can decrease markedly or even become nonexistent for a habit-forming period of time.
 About 1 in 5 couples say they simply view sex as a nuisance, a small number cite the lack of private space, because elderly or the children often sleep on just the other side of paper-thin walls.
 Some are too stressed out from work, others have "more fun things to do".
 There is also a tendency among Japanese married couples to feel an aversion to sex with their spouse because they've come to feel that they have more of a relative/sibling relationship, and accordingly cannot see their spouse as a sexual partner anymore.
 Additionally, 36.1% of males and 58.5% of female respondents aged 16 to 19 surveyed described themselves as "indifferent or averse" towards having sex.
 A near 18% and 12% increase respectively, since the survey was last conducted in 2008.
 It was also reported that 83.7% of men who turned 20 that year were not dating anyone, with 49.3% stating they had never had a girlfriend.
 59% of female respondents of the same age group responded similarly, a 12% increase from the 2008 survey.